EASS-HIT-PART-A-2022-CLASS-II/SaarAzExchange/README.md

 # Exchange Rates API
-aplication for currency exchange rates , choose your 'pivot' currency , and check her value in front of other currencys.
+aplication for currency exchange rates , choose your 'pivot' currency , and check his value in comparison to other currencys.
 # What in side
 service 1 - backend using FastApi
 service 2 - frontend using "TBD"